gioleppe/gioleppe.github.io/content/posts/diy-copilot-phi/index.md

 ---
-title: 'DIY "green" self-hosted Copilot using Phi-2 and Ollama'
+title: "DIY self-hosted Copilot using Phi-2 and Ollama"
 draft: false
-date: "2024-02-20"
+date: "2024-02-19"
 cover:
   image: "/images/azure-openai-article-cover.jpg"
   alt: "A lightbulb in a cloud with the Azure logo in it"